run2bizdocs/docs-1/en-us/docs/neuro/advanced-options/service-integration-flow.md

     - the literal **name** for the action;
     - and the **script** that will be run when the action is triggered.

-4. To edit an action, select the action you want, click Edit, make the necessary changes, and click Update to complete the edit.
+4. To edit an action, select the action you want, click "Edit", make the necessary changes, and click "Update" to complete the edit.

-5. To remove an action, select the action, click Remove, and confirm the deletion.
+5. To remove an action, select the action, click "Remove", and confirm the deletion.

 !!!
 Abstract "ATTENTION"

-    To save the changes effectively, click Save on the top bar.
+    To save the changes effectively, click "Save" on the top bar.

 ##Diagram